arniebarnie/ArnieScriber/README.md

 The results folder set in `config.json` will contain a csv for each profile/playlist labeled `"{profile/playlist name}-id-description-transcription.csv"`

 ## Config
-The tool uses a `config.json` file to manage various settings.
-Below are the options available in the `config.json` file and their explanations:
+The tool uses a `config.json` file to manage settings:

 -   **cpus**: The number of CPU cores to use for parallel processing.
 Set this to the number of cores you want the tool to utilize.
 -   **gpus**: The number of GPU units to use for accelerating tasks.
 This should match the number of GPUs available on your machine.